gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/index.md

 *   [Enable Envoy’s access logging](/docs/tasks/observability/logs/access-log/#enable-envoy-s-access-logging)

-## Perform TLS origination with an egress gateway
+## Perform TLS origination with an egress gateway{#perform-TLS-origination-with-an-egress-gateway}

 This section describes how to perform the same TLS origination as in the [TLS Origination for Egress Traffic](/docs/tasks/traffic-management/egress/egress-tls-origination/) example,